gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 If you're doing interesting, innovative things with Gatsby, especially in a professional context, we'd love you to write blog posts, tutorials, and documentation about what you're doing!

-## Principle 5: Content is not just individual pieces of work, it's compilations.
+## Principle 5: Content is not just individual pieces of work, it's compilations

 If content were music, it wouldn't consist of just "songs" -- it would also include "playlists", "albums", "discographies", "soundtracks", and "multi-box sets".